SUPER excitation of quantum emitters is a multi-photon process: Dynamics of the SUPER scheme

 Differently from the semiclassical description, a quantized model give access to the exact number of photons in each mode.
 We thus calculate the difference $\ev{\Delta n_j} = \ev{a_j^\dag a_j (t_{\rm f})} - \ev{a_j^\dag a_j (t_{\rm i})}$ of the photon number in each mode before and after interaction, which is plotted in Fig.~\ref{fig:1}c--f.
 In correspondence with each resonance of $P_X$, we observe variations of the photon number in both modes.
 Remarkably, mode 1 shows always a decrease in photon number, whereas mode 2 shows an unexpected increase.
-Exploring the dynamics in correspondence of $P_X \approx 1$ (see Fig.~\ref{fig:1}g--l), we find that exactly two photons are subtracted from mode 1, while mode 2 gains one photon in the process.
+Exploring the dynamics in correspondence of $P_X \approx 1$ (see Fig.~\ref{fig:1}g--j), we find that exactly two photons are subtracted from mode 1, while mode 2 gains one photon in the process.
 This demonstrates surprisingly that SUPER scheme is a multi-photon process involving a redistribution of photons between the field modes.
-We also identify a higher-order process leading to large but incomplete population inversion $P_X > 0.85$ (see Fig.~\ref{fig:1}m) where almost three photons ($\ev{\Delta n_1} = -2.76$) are subtracted from mode 1, while mode 2 gains almost two photons ($\ev{\Delta n_2} = 1.90$).
+We also identify a higher-order process leading to large but incomplete population inversion $P_X > 0.85$ (see Fig.~\ref{fig:1}k) where almost three photons ($\ev{\Delta n_1} = -2.76$) are subtracted from mode 1, while mode 2 gains almost two photons ($\ev{\Delta n_2} = 1.90$).
 We hypothesize that a process leading to $\ev{\Delta n_1} = -3$ and $\ev{\Delta n_2} = 2$ exactly might be found with a thorough investigation of the parameter space, which is not performed here.
 Despite these variations in the photon number, we observe that the total excitation number $\mathcal N = \sigma^\dag \sigma + a_1^\dag a_1 + a_2^\dag a_2$ is indeed conserved in the process, i.e. $P_X + \ev{\Delta n_1} + \ev{\Delta n_2} = 0$.
+The photon number distribution (plotted in Fig.~\ref{fig:2} for two exemplary cases) shows that the final state of modes 1 and 2 is to a very good approximation a Fock state with a well defined photon number.

 In contrast with the semiclassical description of the SUPER scheme dynamics, which shows fast and ample oscillations in time of the $\ket{X}$ state population within one pulse (of the order of 10--30), the first leftmost resonance in Fig.~\ref{fig:1}a--b is characterized by a smooth and monotonic dynamics.
-Higher order resonances at shorter detuning and larger photon number display few oscillations in the emitter population and photon number of the field modes (of the order of 2--3).
+Higher order resonances at smaller detuning and larger photon number display few oscillations in the emitter population and photon number of the field modes (of the order of 2--3).